 Keep in mind that this is only an example.
 The figure you use for your computation will depend on your soil test results.

-How To Store The Fertilizer
+How to Store the Fertilizer

 When you’ve finished mixing your fertilizer, transfer the mix to a bucket or sack for storage.

 If you’re making just a small portion of the fertilizer to use within a few days, you can store it in a plastic bag.
 Be sure to label the sack or bucket as 0-20-20 fertilizer to avoid confusion.
+Don’t use plastic bags for long-term storage.
+It is not effective at preventing outside agents from getting into the mixture, potentially ruining your 0-20-20 fertilizer.
+The best way to store your fertilizer over long periods of time, especially over winter, is to place it in a plastic container that you can tightly seal so that moisture doesn’t reach the substance.
+That way, you’ll preserve your fertilizer’s quality for the next season.

 Storing your 0-20-20 fertilizer is important to ensure safety.
 The ideal storage area should be dry and away from other chemicals.
 Proper storage is also crucial if you are making a 0-20-20 fertilizer for sale.
+Even if the conditions in your basement, garden shed, or garage are impeccably clean, the active ingredients in 0-20-20 fertilizer are susceptible to even the tiniest of changes, and you don’t want to sell a product that doesn’t meet the highest quality standards.

 If you need to fertilize your lawn during summer, take a look at a fertilizer with the ratio 10-10-10.